Bhaskers-Blu-Org1/develop-a-cloud-native-java-application-using-codewind/README.md

-Check for TODO

 ## Work in progress

-# Develop a Cloud Native Java Application using Codewind
+# Quickstart guide to develop a Cloud Native Java Application using Codewind

 Eclipse Codewind is an open source project that makes it easier for developers to create cloud-native applications within their favorite IDE.
 As of now, Codewind supports Visual Studio Code, Eclipse IDE and Eclipse Che.
 More editors will be added in the coming months.

-TODO In this tutorial, we will provide steps to develop a java application using Codewind installed over *Eclipse IDE*.
+In this tutorial, we will provide steps to develop a cloud native applications using Codewind on Eclipse IDE and VS Code.

 Codewind enables you to create applications from templates and provide support for launching, updating, testing, and debugging in Docker containers on the desktop.
 Codewind also supports these features on Kubernetes.
 You can use Codewind to move existing applications to Docker and Kuberenetes.
 Codewind provides validation to ensure that applications follow best practices.